jellevos/jellevos.github.io/_pages/about.md

 I am currently working in the [cyber security group](https://www.tudelft.nl/cybersecurity/) of Delft University of Technology in the faculty of [EEMCS](https://www.tudelft.nl/en/eemcs/) and as a remote contractor for Apple, where I work on post-quantum cryptography.

 ```
-I am on the lookout for postdoc opportunities or exciting research/engineering positions in industry!
+I am on the lookout for postdoc opportunities
+or exciting research/engineering positions!
 I will finish my PhD at the end of June 2025.
 ```